An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Skeet Shooting

-• Description: Shooting clay targets with a shotgun.
+• What is it?
+Shooting clay targets with a shotgun.

 • Goal / Objective: Hit as many flying clay targets as possible.